dantoso/java/README.md

 ## Concurrent merge sort

-Merge sort algorithm that runs concurrently using Thread inheritance.
+Merge sort algorithm that runs concurrently using Thread inheritance and join to wait for subthreads to finish running.
 Each time the main array is split into a subarray a new thread is created with the responsibility to sort the subarray.